The million-dollar question for sure:

 IBS is associated with dysbiosis, and can usually be associated with a silent bacterial or fungal infection.
 The proposed supplements listed for Candida can surely be explored.
 If I lean towards thinking that the patient’s symptoms line up with more of a bacterial infection rather than fungal, I sometimes go a different route:

-- Meso (Colloidal Silver)- I’m a high fan of colloidal silver (silver nanoparticles).
+3. Meso (Colloidal Silver)- I’m a high fan of colloidal silver (silver nanoparticles).
 People are constantly questioning its safety and honestly, I find it silly at this point.
 If it concerns you, go here to my Scientific Articles section, scroll down to safety of Colloidal Silver and go to town.
 I created that section for those of you still not up-to-date on the efficacy and safety of silver.
 I’ve drank gallons.
 I’m not blue.
 Nor is anyone in the history of silver drinking except the one blue faced man everyone references who drank colloidal salts, not silver.
 Before penicillin was discovered in 1934, silver was one of the main things used to treat infection.
 It is a very effective towards fungus, yeast and bacteria.
-Here is a dosing schedule written by an MD: Dosing Instructions for IBS.

 The gold standard now in all Functional Medicine training is to take a compound or formula for 2-3 weeks, then swap formulas.
 This rotation prevents said infection from becoming resistant.
 If you start a product and you do indeed see improvement…that’s great.
 You still might want to try rotating formulas, and coming back to the one that’s working, just to ensure resistance doesn’t happen.
 Of course, some folks can just stick to one and it works.
 That’s awesome.